lightbend/config/HOCON.md

    representation that would be a valid number in JSON.
  - boolean to string: should become the string "true" or "false"
  - string to number: parse the number with the JSON rules
- - string to boolean: the strings "true", "yes", "false", "no" should be converted to boolean values.
-It's tempting to support a long list of other ways to write a boolean, but for interoperability and keeping it simple, it's recommended to stick to these four.
+ - string to boolean: the strings "true", "yes", "on", "false", "no", "off" should be converted to boolean values.
+It's tempting to support a long list of other ways to write a boolean, but for interoperability and keeping it simple, it's recommended to stick to these six.
  - string to null: the string `"null"` should be converted to a null value if the application specifically asks for a null value, though there's probably no reason an app would do this.